-Global Citizenship Fellows Program
+Global Citizenship Fellowship

-Global Citizenship Fellows serve as grassroots and national spokespersons for children and bring together networks of faith-based communities, schools, universities, volunteers, advocates, elected leaders, and others to unite on behalf of children.
+Global Citizenship Fellows serve as grassroots and national community organizers for children and bring together networks of faith-based communities, schools, universities, volunteers, advocates, elected leaders, and others to unite on behalf of children.

 Leveraging UNICEF USA’s existing educational offerings and engagement programs, like UNICEF Kid Power, Trick-or-Treat for UNICEF, End Trafficking, Youth Engagement (including High School and Campus Initiative Clubs), Advocacy, and Local Activations, the Global Citizenship Fellows are affecting transformational change in the lives of children around the world, and empowering people to act locally.

 Connect with a Fellow in our NYC office to learn more about how you can get further involved in your community, from hosting an event/fundraiser, putting on a film screening, starting a club at your school, volunteering for UNICEF USA events, and much more.
 Email email@example.com